Next generation solutions in renal care without compromising on performance

-Through the D4D partnership, Quanta has worked closely with clinicians and patients during the development of SC+.
+Through partnership with D4D, Quanta has worked closely with clinicians and patients during the development of SC+, with D4D providing funding at an early stage, and ongoing clinical expertise throughout.
 The technology behind SC+ is based on an innovative and unique design that incorporates the accurate fluid management required for dialysis on to a single-use, disposable cartridge.
 This cartridge-based design is intended to reduce downtime between treatments, simplify treatment complexity and reduce the risk of contamination.

 In order to make an impact, innovation must provide tangible advantages to users while also being affordable for a healthcare system.
 SC+ is compact and easy to use.
 In the clinic, it will require less supervision, freeing up the time of nurses.
 When used by patients at home, it is expected to reduce the cost to the NHS.
 Dialysis patients often require more than just haemodialysis treatment; for example, they also need transport, care and medication.
 By allowing patients to dialyse more frequently in self-care units or at home, SC+ can improve outcomes and reduce hospital visits, which will ultimately reduce costs.